47 Meters Down: Uncaged: Plot

-Mia and stepsister Sasha have just moved to a new school.
+Mia and her stepsister, Sasha, have just moved to a new school.
 Another student, Catherine, pushes Mia into the campus pool with Sasha as a bystander.
 Mia's father Grant learns about the incident and plans a boat ride for the sisters to see the great white sharks, hoping the two will bond.
 Grant gives Mia a tooth of a great white shark he found and recounts when Mia used to scuba dive with him.

 On the day of the boat ride, Mia is shocked to see that Catherine and her friends are also there for the tour.
 Sasha's friends Alexa and Nicole arrive and tempt them both to go to a secret place with them.
 The girls get in Alexa's car and have a fun time together at the secret lagoon.
-Alexa reveals that the lagoon has an entrance to a submerged Mayan city where Grant and his two assistants—Carl and Alexa's boyfriend Ben—are working to prepare for a visit from a group of archaeologists the following week.
+Alexa reveals that the lagoon has an entrance to a submerged Mayan city where Grant and his two assistants, Carl and Alexa's boyfriend, Ben are working to prepare for a visit from a group of archaeologists the following week.
 After finding scuba gear, Nicole persuades the girls to dive through the city, eventually reaching an ancient sacrificial chamber.
 They encounter a cavefish, and Nicole accidentally knocks over a stone column, causing a chain reaction of collapses.

 The girls become separated by the silt until Mia and Alexa find Ben, who is suddenly devoured by a shark and drops the guideline.
 The girls find each other and are chased by a shark into a tunnel, causing a cave-in to the lagoon's entrance.
 The girls decide to go back for the guideline but encounter a shark forcing the girls to swim deeper into the city until they reach an air pocket.
 Mia hears music in the water and leaves the girls behind in an attempt to get help.
 Elsewhere, Carl, who is listening to the music, is later attacked and killed by a shark.
 Mia eventually finds his body, and Grant saves her.
 The two reunite with the other girls, who came looking for her.
 They realize the shark is blind, having evolved within the caves, and they are able to distract the shark with sounds and make their escape.
 The group surfaces at a clearing where a pulley system ascender is set in place.
 However, two sharks come to the surface, and Nicole panics.
 She attempts to climb up the rope as Alexa is going up, inadvertently causing much of the rope and Alexa to fall back into the water.
 Nicole does climb up to reach an entrance, but instead she holds a loose rock, loses her grip, and also falls back, then she is ripped apart and devoured in a feeding frenzy by two sharks.